How can culture open up new perspectives?

-We are strengthening art that voices objections,
+We are strengthening art that voices objections, demonstrates alternatives and stimulates dialog in society.

 Societies are becoming increasingly polarized, although they need to foster communication and cooperation.
 Since art has repeatedly motivated us to work along the fault lines of society, we firmly believe that confident cultural scenes have a decisive influence on sustainable development.
 Artists create spaces and spark debates in which a society communicates about itself and its future.
 This is why we stand up for art that experiments and forges links.
 Together with our partners, we try out new forms of community and make people curious about how art follows its own rules.

-Social cohesion: promoting a stronger community spirit
+Promoting a stronger community spirit

 Art creates an experience of participation and belonging along lines of social conflict.
 Cultural projects and initiatives that we launch together with local partners raise awareness of community spirit in societies that are drifting apart.

-Cultural diversity: promoting sensitivity toward social exclusion
+Promoting sensitivity toward social exclusion

 An open society requires people to be mindful and accept diversity.
 With gender equality projects and interactive artworks, we are opening the door to art that makes diversity a tangible experience and gives society the space to address its polyphonic nature in a playful way and without shirking controversy.

-Sustainable creation of art: promoting sustainability across the board
+Sustainable creation of art:

 We all need to act with sustainability in mind, but the journey there will be a long one.
 Our cultural initiatives tackle the question of what is standing in the way of sustainable behavior, in both society and art.
 This work is enabling us to strengthen art’s role as an agent of sustainable action.